 Lindgren excelled on Endeavour and in returning to starship life, though the generosity of MacCallister had a cost.
 Wanting to remain loyal to him, she rejected an offer to move on after two years, even at the cost of an advancement to lieutenant, and personnel assessments in early 2399 suggested her initially promising career was in danger of a limping start.
 Still she remained on Endeavour, even when MacCallister was injured and removed from command and Matt Rourke brought in to replace him.

 Knowing everyone on the ship and everyone’s business aboard, Lindgren quickly became a guide and confidante to Rourke as she had been for MacCallister, and her loyalty transferred to her new captain.
-In mid-2399 she was finally promoted to lieutenant.
+Continuing to serve aboard Endeavour for years after, it was under Rourke’s command that she quickly advanced to the rank of lieutenant junior grade, and, almost two years later, to full lieutenant.

 |2396 - 2399||Chief Communications Officer||USS Endeavour||

 |2399 - 2401||Chief Communications Officer||USS Endeavour||